Estonian Supreme Court Rules Against Bitcoin Trader

 The Estonian Supreme Court has ruled in favor of restrictions on bitcoin trading activity in the wake of a lawsuit filed by a digital currency broker.

 The ruling, which came in the wake of a long-running lawsuit that began as a inquiry into the legality of bitcoin, means that traders face new barriers for dealing in digital currencies in the European state.

 The suit traces back to 2014, when bitcoin brokerage operator Otto de Voogd was first contacted by Estonian police in connection with the operation of BTC.ee.
 De Voogd later suspended the service, citing threats of fines and jail time from the police.

-In a Reddit note, de Voogd declared that Estonia was now "the worst country in EU for bitcoin, blockchain tokens and assets".
+, de Voogd declared that Estonia was now "the worst country in EU for bitcoin, blockchain tokens and assets".

 Of particular note are restrictions on how exchange services in Estonia must interface with their customers.
 The court ruling affirms that regulation of alternative methods of payment include bitcoin, given its characteristics – a move that brings it under the country's anti-money laundering (AML) statutes, even if it is not explicitly spelled out.

 Estonia has long been considered an unfriendly jurisdiction for digital currencies, tracing back to a January 2014 statement from an official for the country's central bank, who called bitcoin a "problematic scheme".

 Estonia later pushed for value-added tax (VAT) in the European Union to be applied to the full value of bitcoin trades, when the European Court of Justice (ECJ) was weighing the issue.

 The ECJ ultimately exempted bitcoin transactions from VAT.